diffpy/diffpy.pdfmorph/README.rst

 LICENSE
 ------------------------------------------------------------------------
-This program is part of the DiffPy and DANSE open-source projects at Columbia University and is available subject to the conditions and terms laid out below.
+This program is part of the DiffPy open-source projects at Columbia University and is available subject to the conditions and terms laid out below.

-Copyright © 2009-2010, Trustees of Columbia University in the City of New York, all rights reserved.
+Copyright © 2009-2019, Trustees of Columbia University in the City of New York, all rights reserved.

 For more information please visit the diffpy web-page at http://diffpy.org or